tdongsi/tdongsi.github.io/source/_posts/2015-11-30-programming-hive-hiveql-ddl.markdown

 {% img center /images/hive/cat.gif Cover %}

 Chapter 4 of the book covers data definition parts of HiveQL language, mostly for creating, altering, and dropping databases and tables.
-It defers discussion of views hapter 7, indexes until Chapter 8, and functions until Chapter 13.
+The book defers discussion of views until chapter 7, indexes until Chapter 8, and functions until Chapter 13.

 ### Databases